GraphicsProgramming/blog/blog/2025/2025-05-09-blender-baking/index.md

 ![Hatchet](hatchet.webp)

 Lets use this hatchet as an example.
-You need to take the metallic parameter for the high poly mesh's material and hook it up to the *Emission Color* output
+You need to take the metallic parameter for the high poly mesh's material and hook it up to the *Emission Color* output.

 ![Emission Colour](emission-colour.webp)

 Because ASO packs roughness and metal together I'm gonna send both through the Emission color using a "Combine Color" node (Note ASO uses R = Roughness, G = Metal, this is different from glTF).
-All you do now is locate the correct texture in your Bake Target and instead of baking Metal and Roughness you bake using "Emission" as the bake type instead.
+All you do now is locate the correct texture in your `Bake Target` material and instead of baking Metal and Roughness you bake using "Emission" as the bake type instead.

 # Considerations for Mirrored Objects